magicDGS/dev-setup/docs/src/content/docs/tool/intellij.md

 ## Sources

+It is recommended to import/create the source code for IntelliJ on the Windows filesystem, as I/O operations are slow if they are done through WSL from the Windows application.

-Sources can be located on WSL, but should be imported/created on the mapped network drive.
+Sources can also be located on WSL if I/O is not a problem, but should be imported/created on the mapped network drive.
 Otherwise, IntelliJ will try to use the support for WSL and will hang.

 ## Plug-ins